+Special charges were recorded in the first nine months of fiscal years 2004 and 2003 related to plans to reduce operating costs and return to profitability.

-In the first and second quarters of fiscal year 2004, Quantum implemented plans to reduce costs in an effort to return to profitability.
-The restructuring charges that resulted from these cost reduction efforts followed the outsourcing of certain of Quantum's manufacturing to Jabil in fiscal year 2003, plans to outsource manufacturing of certain automation products in the U.K, and other headcount reductions.
-These plans to reduce costs impacted both of Quantum's operating segments, DLTG and SSG, as well as corporate functions.
+In the first nine months of fiscal year 2004, Quantum implemented plans to reduce costs in an effort to return to profitability.
+The restructuring charges that resulted from these cost reduction efforts resulted from:

-DLTG cost reductions
+- Plans to consolidate most of the operations supporting Quantum's two business segments; - Additional headcount reductions and costs following the outsourcing of certain of Quantum's manufacturing to Jabil in fiscal year 2003; - Plans to outsource manufacturing of certain automation products in the U.K; and - Other headcount reductions.

+These plans to reduce costs impacted both of Quantum's operating segments, DLT and Storage Solutions, as well as corporate functions.

+Company-wide cost reduction activities

+In November 2003, Quantum began consolidating most of the operations supporting its DLT and Storage Solutions businesses into one organization with consolidated operational functions and a combined sales force.
+Quantum recorded charges in the third quarter of fiscal year 2004 of \$4.0 million for severance benefits for 110 employees located in Colorado Springs, Colorado, Irvine, California and San Jose, California.